ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 After using the system and researching ways to improve its capabilities and tune its performance we reached in the following conclusions.
 - Our custom text generation model was not able to perform well in answering questions.
-This was exptected since the model needed to learn from scratch all the vocabulary and grammar of the language in addition the specifc field of knowledge.
-The depth of the model architecture, the training time and the users' documents we had available for training were not enought in order to achieve this goal.
+This was expected since the model needed to learn from scratch all the vocabulary and grammar of the language in addition the specific field of knowledge.
+The depth of the model architecture, the training time and the users' documents we had available for training were not enough in order to achieve this goal.
 - The method using a custom text generation model is not suitable for this task.
-  Even if we managed to make our modle to perform well, each time the users' documents were updated we will need to retrain the model in these documents, a procedure very costly in terms of time, resources and energy wasted.
+  Even if we managed to make our model to perform well, each time the users' documents were updated we will need to retrain the model in these documents, a procedure very costly in terms of time, resources and energy wasted.
 - The method using the RAG technique achieved the desired outcome.
 Users were able